 Since the Avast SecureLine VPN is the paid-for product and you can use the trial version only for 7 days, you may consider buying a full subscription.
 Pricing is as follows

-Price of Avast SecureLine VPN is very low compared to other popular VPNs on the market.
+Price of Avast SecureLine VPN is quite high compared to other popular VPNs on the market.
 They typically start at $10 per month or $70 a year, but offers many more features.

 Avast SecureLine VPN Pop-ups and How To Disable Them

 You can sometimes see the Avast SecureLine VPN pop-up notification coming from your Avast antivirus.
 Usually, it’s a time-limited offer to purchase SecureLine with a special 33% discount.
 If you want to get rid of these pop-ups just check our ‘Ultimate Guide to Disabling Avast Pop-up Notifications‘.